isuru89/oasis/docs/specs/common-spec.md

 There are in-built several types supported by the framework.
 Such as,

   * `seasonal`: Allows you to specify range of months or day-of-month.
 The allowed format is `MM-DD`.
-  * `time`: Allows you to specify a range of time-of-day.
+  * `time`: Allows you to specify a range for a time-of-day.
 The allowed format is `HH:mm:ss`.
   * `weekly`: Allows you to specify weekdays.
   * `custom`: Allows you to specify a custom predicate to evaluate with given event timestamp